PX4/PX4-Devguide/en/qgc/video_streaming_wifi_broadcast.md

 A: Original version of wifibroadcast use a byte-stream as input and splits it to packets of fixed size (1024 by default).
 If radio packet was lost and this is not corrected by FEC you'll got a hole at random (unexpected) place of stream.
-This is especially bad if data protocol is not resistent to (was not desired for) such random erasures.
+This is especially bad if data protocol is not resistant to (was not desired for) such random erasures.
 So i've rewrite it to use UDP as data source and pack one source UDP packet into one radio packet.
 Radio packets now have variable size depends on payload size.
 This is reduces a video latency a lot.

 Q: What type of data can be transmitted using wifibroadcast?

 A: Any UDP with packet size <= 1466.
-For example x264 inside RTP or Mavlink.
+For example x264 inside RTP or MAVLink.

 Q: What are transmission guarancies?